Yemen Fast Facts

 January 2, 2010 - US President Barack Obama announces a new counterterrorism partnership with Yemen, involving intelligence sharing, military training and joint attacks.

 January 3, 2010 - The United States and the United Kingdom temporarily close their embassies in Sanaa after they receive word that AQAP may be planning an attack on the facilities.
-The US embassy reopen two days later after Yemeni forces kill two AQAP militants in a counter-terrorism operation.
+The US embassy reopens two days later after Yemeni forces kill two AQAP militants in a counterterrorism operation.

 January 2010 - A group called Friends of Yemen is established in the United Kingdom to rally support for Yemen from the international community.
 They later hold meetings in London and Saudi Arabia.